 A Message from Our President and Board Chair

-Our network’s work is impossible without our supporters.
-Your contribution furthers our mission of putting sustainable homeownership within reach of everyone.
-We invite you to donate to Next Step here.
+We’re just getting started, and we want you to be a part of our journey to transform the American homeownership market.
+Your contribution furthers our mission of putting sustainable homeownership within reach of more Americans.
+We invite you to donate to Next Step here!

 Damon Allen, Board Chair

 Next Step Network

 In 2021, Next Step created a five-year strategic plan that would influence and guide our work from 2022 – 2026.
 We’ve completed Year 1 of that plan and have made meaningful progress toward accomplishing the goals we’ve outlined for the organization.
 Learn more about the strategic plan and what we accomplished in the first year here.

 Navicore Selected as Next Step’s National Counseling Partner